List of tallest buildings in Montreal

 A third building boom would begin in the 2010s, with residential and mixed-use buildings making up an increasing share of new development.
 The downtown skyline expanded significantly, especially towards the southwest, around the Bell Centre.
 Notable additions include the three-tower Tour des Canadiens complex, built between 2013 and 2021, as well as Roccabella (2016) and L'Avenue (2020).
-The mid-2020s saw the completion of five new skyscrapers that approach the city's height limit of around 200 m: Victoria sur le Parc (2024), Banque Nationale Headquarters (2024), Maestria (2025), 1 Square Phillips (2025), and the currently under construction 900 Saint-Jacques, reflecting a growing demand for vertical space.
+The mid-2020s saw the completion of five new skyscrapers that approach the city's height limit of around 200 m: Victoria sur le Parc, Banque Nationale Headquarters, Maestria, 1 Square Phillips, and Skyla, reflecting a growing demand for vertical space.
+Between 2000 and 2025, Montreal has more than doubled the number of buildings taller than 100 m (328 ft), from 32 to 73.

 Most of Montreal's tallest buildings are located in Downtown Montreal, forming the core of a continuous area of high-rises extending towards Shaughnessy Village to the southwest of downtown and Griffintown to the southeast.
 Both areas have seen increased high-rise development beginning in the 2010s.
 In addition, high-rises can be found along the coast of Nun's Island south of downtown, and recent developments on the island in the 2020s, such as Evolo X and Symphonia VIU, have exceeded a height of 100 m.
 The Belvédère Kondiaronk lookout on Mount Royal is a popular viewpoint for the city's skyline.